 Can melanin be used as a sun protection factor?

 Melanin, as sun protection has an SPF or sun protection factor.
 Scientists debate exactly how much SPF melanin has, but it's around SPF 1.5 - 2 and can be as high as 4.
-That might not sound like much, but an SPF 2 represents doubling the amount of protection from the sun.
+It may not sound like much, but an SPF 2 represents a doubling of the amount of protection from the sun.
 If you think about it another way, melanin absorbs around half of the UV light we are exposed to.

 Why does UV light make you tan?